vimalmenon/vimalmenon.github.io/README.md

 ## To Do

 - [x] Fix multiselect value
+- [ ] Need to show Error in UI
+- [ ] Confirm and Cancel to show icon in Confirm dialogue
+- [ ] Close Confirm dialogue when error
 - [ ] Fix clear on multiselect
 - [ ] Store value in Cookie
 - [ ] Create cookie accepter